 The national airport is located in Bratislava and there are several airlines operating scheduled flights to/from Bratislava.
 The Vienna airport in Austria is just a 45 min drive and the Hungarian airport in Budapest is 2 hours away from Bratislava so you have many options.

-There are 6 mobile network operators and also quite a number of internet service providers in Slovakia.
+There are over 0 mobile network operators and about 0 internet service providers in Slovakia.
 You can checkout the

 and also details about each of them.